 Below is a picture of the two bus stops at Curry Village parking.

-Most Curry Village cabins with bath are a shorter walk from the registration desk and/or bike and or raft rental in summer, ice rink in winter stops than from the Curry Village parking stops.
+Most Curry Village cabins with bath are a shorter walk from the registration desk and/or recreation rentals in summer, ice rink in winter stops than from the Curry Village parking stops.
 Most Curry tent cabins are a shorter walk from the Curry Village parking stops than from the others.
+A few tent cabins are a shorter walk from Upper Pines stop #15.

 If you had come from the Lodge to the Valley Visitor Center it would be a mistake to try to go directly back to the Lodge by getting on a bus at the stop you got off at.
 Walk across the road for a much faster ride.